Please also see:

-The Oregon Opportunity Grant is administered by the Oregon Student Access Commission (OSAC).
+The Oregon Opportunity Grant is administered by the Oregon Office of Student Access and Completion (OSAC).
 Oregon residents filing a FAFSA are automatically considered if the student lists an eligible Oregon college and meets the OSAC eligibility criteria.
 Oregon students not eligible to file a FAFSA can complete the Oregon Student Aid Application (ORSAA).
 Visit oregonstudentaid.gov for more information.

 Notification of Awards

 The Office of Financial Aid will send notification of awards after the student has been admitted and all financial information has been received.
-Financial aid will be disbursed to the student account at the start of an academic semester as long as the student has completed all the necessary paperwork and meets eligibility criteria for the award.
+Financial aid will be disbursed to the student account at the start of an academic semester as long as the student has completed all the necessary requirements and meets eligibility criteria for the award.
 Pell Grant awards are disbursed after the census date of each payment period.

 Financial Aid Refund Policy

-Refunds for students who withdraw from Linfield before the end of a semester will be computed in accordance with the refund table presented in the Costs section of this catalog if the student submitted all required documentation within the prescribed timelines (as set forth in Costs section), and financial aid was applied to the student account.
+Refunds for students who withdraw from Linfield before the end of a semester will be computed in accordance with the refund table presented in the Costs section of this catalog if the student submitted all required documentation within the pre-scribed timelines (as set forth in Costs section for your campus), and financial aid was applied to the student account.
 Failure to meet the requirements as set by Linfield may result in the refund table not reflecting the cash amount that will be returned to the student.
 Financial aid will be refunded to certain aid accounts from which it was drawn based on a prescribed Return of Title IV Funds policy.
 Students who withdraw are subject to Satisfactory Academic Progress policy.
-Students are responsible for paying Linfield if the refund results in the student owing a balance on their Student Account.
+Students are responsible for paying Linfield if the withdrawals results in the student owing a balance on their Student Account.

 Renewability of Aid